15 Expats Talk about Health Insurance and Healthcare in Spain

 When we asked expats and global nomads about the quality of medical care in Spain, they replied:

 "One time I developed a very sore tooth.
 I was able to make an appointment for that same day, the dentist was very efficient (and spoke English).
-And the cost was about 12% compared to the same procedure in the U.S. I was impressed," commented one expat who moved to Tenerife.
+And the cost was about 12% compared to the same procedure in the U.S. I was impressed," wrote an expat living in Tenerife.

 "In Spain, medical services are generally of a high quality.
 The country has a well-developed public healthcare system, which is free for Spanish citizens and legal residents.
 Private healthcare is also available, and is often of a higher standard than the public system.
-Doctors in Spain are highly trained and experienced, and the country has a wide range of modern medical facilities," said one expat.
+Doctors in Spain are highly trained and experienced, and the country has a wide range of modern medical facilities," said an expat in Spain.

 Are healthcare and health insurance expensive in Spain?